jiteshjitsun/bookmypg/README.md

 ** Bonus point - If a function called inside the class it is called METHOD else if outside the class it's function **

+- using django seed to create fake data